KxSystems/docs/docs/ref/min.md

 ---
-title: min, mins, mmin – Reference – kdb+ and q documentation
+title: min, mins, mmin – minima of a list | Reference | kdb+ and q documentation
 description: min, mins and mmin are q keywords that return respectively the smallest item, the cumulative minimums, and the moving minimums of the argument.
 author: Stephen Taylor
-keywords: kdb+, math, mathematics, minimum, moving, q, statistics
 ---
 # `min`, `mins`, `mmin`